 Screams louder than the storm pierced the air.
 [The piercing shriek of death rising over the howls of an uncaring Nature.]

 Margaret Zeal, the CORB doctor, gone, too.
 [Adults, their dreams and their talents, were lost, too.]

 And Gussie Grimmond.
 Strong, quirky, strong-willed Gussie.
 Gone.
 [The abstraction is made concrete: the inherent value of each child, along with her potentiality…gone.]

 Everyone in that lifeboat, gone.
 Just like that.
 [No longer part of the story.]

-Heiligman is acutely conscious of this as she tells her story of the heroes and those who toughed it out and those who got lucky: the survivors.
-Yes, she introduces characters who die–so many did–but they are part of the narrative.
-In most cases, she was able to tell of their final moments (somehow a consolation to the living, certainly a satisfaction to the reader).
+Heiligman is acutely conscious of this as she tells her story of heroes and those who toughed it out and those who just got lucky: the survivors.
+She also introduces characters who die–so many did–and, in most cases, she was able to tell of their final moments (somehow a consolation to the living, certainly a satisfaction to the reader).
 But, aware that the great bulk of the dead remain nameless in her narrative, she ends her tale with one who stands in for all those anonymous others.